 We’ve curated a collection of free light leaks here.
-Download 60+ free light leaks and add a vintage look to your videos.
+Download free light leak footage and add a vintage look to your videos.

 What are light leaks?

 Traditionally, light leaks happen when a roll of a film is exposed to light.
 Such a situation occurs when there is not enough light protection in the camera.
 Light leaks tend to be orange or red because of this exposure.

 These days photographers and videographers turn his bad thing into an esthetic advantage.
 But high quality light leaks are not digitally produced effects.
 They are shot in-camera to get that organic look, which cannot be imitated too easily.

 Creative ideas to use free light leaks

 There are several clear use cases for light leaks.
 All of them are meant to add more organic elegance to your videos.
 You can set the tone and ambience to your video scenes.
 You can use light leaks as organic transitions between scenes.
 You can also use light leaks as luma matte transition.

 This use of light leaks is very linear and straight-forward.
 By adding light leaks you give your footage a new more authentic look.
 By overlaying light leaks in your video scenes, you can get a new vintage look.
 Think about those slo-mo closeup videos with smiling people with light flickering.
 That’s light leaks in action.